21.4.07

 Alters Equality Score by -7%

-“Equality is an empty concept.
+"Equality is an empty concept.
 How can everyone be equal if everyone is different?
 Everyone has conflicting desires that they will do anything to win.
-You have to defend yourself from those who want to take things away from you!”
+You must defend yourself from those who want to take things away from you."

 Alters Equality Score by -14%